sei-international/LEAPMacro.jl/docs/src/quickstart.md

 The time stamps at the start and end show that the model ran in 34 seconds.
 The repeated `FEASIBLE_POINT` for each year means that the model in each year yielded a feasible solution to the linear program.

 ## The outputs folder
-The `outputs` folder should have a subfolder called `DEFAULT`.
+The `outputs` folder should have a subfolder called `Baseline`.
 Inside that folder are three other folders, with CSV files containing diagnostic information and the results of the model run:
 ```
 otuputs
-└───DEFAULT
+└───Baseline
     └───calibration
         │   basic_prices_0.csv
         │   capacity_utilization_0.csv